My dad died this week. This is a story I wrote a couple of years ago about him.

 My dad called me over and motioned to me to hand over my sign.
 The man showed a brief glimmer of shame.

 “Tell you what let’s do.
-I’ll trade you this sign for that sign and a ten dollar bill” offered my dad.
+I’ll trade you this sign for that one and a five dollar bill” offered my dad.

-Obeying the code of honor among thieves, the man handed my dad $10 and the sign.
+Obeying the code of honor among thieves, the man handed my dad a fiver and the sign.

-My dad and I walked to the van where Poe was half asleep in the front seat.
-I sat in the back and pawed through Poe’s boxes as evening approached.
+My dad and I walked to the van where Poe was asleep in the front seat.
+I sat in the back and pretended to strum the Ukulele.

 “Hey Poe, what are these things?”